Multivitamin: Expert bodies

 A 2006 report by the U.S. Agency for Healthcare Research and Quality concluded that "regular supplementation with a single nutrient or a mixture of nutrients for years has no significant benefits in the primary prevention of cancer, cardiovascular disease, cataract, age-related macular degeneration or cognitive decline."
 However, the report noted that multivitamins have beneficial effects for certain sub-populations, such as people with poor nutritional status, that vitamin D and calcium can help prevent fractures in older people, and that zinc and antioxidants can help prevent age-related macular degeneration in high-risk individuals.
 A 2017 Cochrane Systematic Review found that multivitamins including vitamin E or beta carotene will not delay the onset of macular degeneration or prevent the disease, however, some people with macular degeneration may benefit from multivitamin supplementation as there is evidence that it may delay the progression of the disease.
 Including lutein and zeaxanthin supplements in with a multivitamin does not improve progression of macular degeneration.
 The need for high-quality studies looking at the safety of taking multivitamins has been highlighted.

 According to the Harvard School of Public Health: "... many people don't eat the healthiest of diets.
 That's why a multivitamin can help fill in the gaps, and may have added health benefits."
 The U.S. Office of Dietary Supplements, a branch of the National Institutes of Health, suggests that multivitamin supplements might be helpful for some people with specific health problems (for example, macular degeneration).
 However, the Office concluded that "most research shows that healthy people who take an MVM [multivitamin] do not have a lower chance of diseases, such as cancer, heart disease, or diabetes.
 Based on current research, it's not possible to recommend for or against the use of MVMs to stay healthier longer."

+Life expectancy

+A 2024 study of 390,124 healthy adults found that use of multivitamins did not extend life expectancy.

+History and debate

+The history of multivitamins begins in the early 20th century when advancements in nutritional science led to the discovery of essential vitamins and minerals.
+Initially, multivitamins were designed to respond to widespread nutritional deficiencies.
+These supplements were seen as a practical solution to combat malnutrition, improving public health by providing vital nutrients that were otherwise scarce.

+As the 20th century progressed, the use of multivitamins expanded beyond addressing deficiencies.
+With the rise of the wellness industry, they became popularized as a convenient way to enhance overall health, even for those with access to sufficient nutrition.
+However, as marketing strategies evolved, the emphasis shifted from necessity to preventative health and general well-being, often without sound scientific backing.